itsmillertim3/perform2021/cloudmigration/content/01_lab_1/09_serviceflow/index.md

 Refer to the numbers in the picture above:

-1 .
-The timeframe defaults to 10 minutes but can be adjusted
+1. The timeframe defaults to 10 minutes but can be adjusted1.

-2 .
-We are viewing the data from a **Response time perspective**.
+1. We are viewing the data from a **Response time perspective**.
 Shortly, we will review the **Throughput perspective**.

-3 .
-Click on the boxes to expand the response time metrics.
-We can see that most of the response time, roughly 70%, is spent in the backend service.
+1. Click on the boxes to expand the response time metrics.
+We can see that most of the response time, most of the time is spent in the backend service.

-4 .
-Even though there are roughly 3 calls to the database for every backend service request, only 2% of the response time is spent in the database.
+1. Even though there are roughly 3 calls to the database for every backend service request, only a very small amount of the response time is spent in the database.

 ## Throughput perspective